 As discussed, there are variables that impact the wage of a scuba instructor.
 One of the factors is the location, others depend on the facility or centre.

 Where to Teach

 - South East Asia– You’ll struggle to find high-paying jobs but you can live a luxurious lifestyle for very little.
 Don’t get me wrong, you can get some decent paying positions but you won’t be “rolling in it”… There’s lot of competition for jobs but also plenty of customers there to dive, and a lot of open water courses to teach!

 - United States– It’s one of the better paid locations.
 You are limited to California and Florida, if you want the best pay.
 Working visas are difficult to obtain.

-- Caribbean– There are lots of places to dive in the Caribbean, including Grand Cayman, Cuba and more.
+- Caribbean– There are many places to dive in the Caribbean, including Grand Cayman, Cuba and more.
 The salaries can be better than in Asia, but it’s all relative.
 Because the cost of living can be expensive on some islands.
 Read on for more about Royal Caribbean.

 - Maldives– With commission and tips aside, you can earn a net salary of around £600 ($800 approx) a month.